Air Belgium modernises its fleet with two new Airbus A330-900 aircraft and will fly from Brussels Airport to Mauritius from 15 October

 The first A330neo from Brussels Airport to Mauritius

 The first NEO with registration OO-ABF will be introduced on the new route between Brussels Airport and Mauritius on 15 October 2021.
-The second aircraft will enter service by the end of November and will reinforce the 2021/2022 winter destination programme.
+The second aircraft (OO-ABG) will enter service by the end of November and will reinforce the 2021/2022 winter destination programme.

 “We are glad that Air Belgium recognises the productivity and flexibility advantages of the A330neo, setting it up as the best-in-class and most cost-effective aircraft for the airline’s long-haul network.
 Thanks to a maximum range of 8,150 nautical miles and a 25 % fuel reduction and lower CO2 emissions compared to previous generation aircraft, the A330neo is the ideal fit for airlines to overcome the crisis and meet the demand of passengers eager to fly again.
 For this reason, the A330 Family is the world’s most popular wide-body aircraft, with 1,500 A330s delivered, and has been the most used long-haul aircraft during the pandemic,” says Christian Scherer, Chief Commercial Officer and Head of Airbus International, Airbus.